Technology-Notes/kiemlicz-util-wiki/Salt-SSH.md

 It contains `salt-call` along with packaged custom modules, lowstate and grains.

 # Log
-Using `-l <log level>` doesn't provide logs from remote host, thus if some modules are missing on remote, user won't know it This is somewhat consistent with Salt Master - Minion deployments where Salt Minion logs provide more details about issues during state execution
+Using `-l <log level>` doesn't provide logs from remote host, thus if some modules are missing on remote, user won't know it.
+This is somewhat consistent with Salt Master - Minion deployments where Salt Minion logs provide more details about issues during state execution

 In oder to gather logs from remote: